andr13/amnezia-config-decoder/README.md

 ## Background

 AmneziaVPN uses a custom string encoding scheme to represent configurations.
-This script replicates the AmneziaVPN application encoding and decoding logic **without using Qt**, allowing you to work with configs in a much readable JSON format.
+This script replicates encoding and decoding logic **without using Qt**, allowing you to work with configs in a much readable JSON format.

 ## Contributing